Hariramtej/Phoenix-econoverse/README.md

 - More features and functions will be added to the project shortly.

 ## Information about the languages used:
-- Frameworks will be used like Vue.js, React, or angular
+- Vue.js will be used
 - Most of the project will be written in HTML, CSS, and JavaScript.
 - ~~Database usage is required to store authentication and user details.~~ We will be using supabase for backend storage